The big line items

 Build in a buffer

-Weather, closures, and changed plans can add cost.
-A modest contingency in your budget absorbs the surprises without derailing the trip.
+Weather, road closures, and a swapped backup resort can add a night or a tank of gas.
+A modest contingency absorbs surprises without canceling the trip.

 Frequently asked questions